-Every yoga teacher I know came to this profession because they genuinely want to help people improve their sense of wellbeing; physically, emotionally and spiritually.
-But we all get caught up in the day-to-day running of our businesses (because as important as the work is, being an independent yoga teacher does also mean being a small-business-person) and find ourselves running into classes with minutes to spare and minimal planning.
+Every teacher I know came to this profession because they genuinely want to help people improve their sense of wellbeing; physically, emotionally and spiritually.
+But we all get caught up in the day-to-day running of our businesses, and find ourselves devoting a lot of time to behind-the-scenes stuff.

-As well as Momoyoga (of course!), these are my top five apps to help you cut down admin time and inspire class planning, so that your classes can be more fulfilling for both your students and for you.
+Along with Momoyoga (of course!) here are my top five apps to help you cut down admin time and inspire class planning, so that your classes can be more fulfilling for both your students and for you.

 Tummee Yoga Sequence Builder

 I’ll be honest: sequence builders are not my thing.
 I’m a firm believer in your own mat, and your own practice, being the best place to explore postures and sequences to use in your classes.
 But I know not everyone feels that way, and sequence building apps can be really useful tools to inspire class ideas.

 So here’s my favourite of the moment.
 It allows you to plan classes using a library of over 4000 postures and exercises, and includes over 500,000 (!) existing class plans to use and/or adapt.
 Unlike many sequencing apps, it also highlights how important it is to cue postures and transitions effectively, and includes ideas to help you build your cueing vocabulary.

 Email marketing may not be as shiny as social media, but it’s a really valuable way for yoga teachers and studios to connect with their yogis.
 Your email list is made up of people who have actively expressed an interest in your classes — so they’re the first people you should turn to when you’re marketing new classes, workshops, and retreats.